outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - interface component contradiction structure (error as a contradictory structure of the above interface component sequential combination filter structure)
           - error: is there a way for a component/system to stabilize without these attributes or in contradiction of these attributes? (is it possible for a component to be independent of the other components but still exist within a system like a cell, like an output of evolution that isnt necessary but hasnt been removed yet, or a particularly efficient/useful component, or a component that causes problems but hasnt been handled yet bc they are lower priority or relatively lower in impact/scale of problems caused)

-    - workflow fit: this applies the concept of 'multi-interface alignment' to fulfill the problem-solving intent of 'filtering the solution space', which is similar to 'applying interfaces in an interface query' but is different in that it specifically applies combinations of 'cooperative/aligning' interface components as 'filter' structures to apply when identifying 'probable solution structures' based on 'multi-interface alignment' as a source of truth, given that 'cooperative/aligning structures' tend to be likelier to be true/real bc they add value such as 'efficiency' to a structure ('sharing resources through cooperation') so theres a reason to use those structures over other structures, and this is also similar to 'applying certainty structures as a source of solutions' but acts as a variant of both workflows that also combines them
+    - workflow fit: this applies the concept of 'multi-interface alignment' to fulfill the problem-solving intent of 'filtering the solution space', which is similar to 'applying interfaces in an interface query' but is different in that it specifically applies combinations of 'cooperative/aligning' interface components as 'filter' structures to apply when identifying 'probable solution structures' based on 'multi-interface alignment' as a source of certainty, given that 'cooperative/aligning structures' tend to be likelier to be true/real bc they add value such as 'efficiency' to a structure ('sharing resources through cooperation') so theres a reason to use those structures over other structures, and this is also similar to 'applying certainty structures as a source of solutions' but acts as a variant of both workflows that also combines them
       - applies specific certainty structures like attributes such as 'alignment' from the 'applying certainty structures' workflow
         - applies the insight that structures with attributes like stable/cooperative/efficient are likelier to be true, and applying this insight & related certainty structures to 'interface components'
       - applies 'apply interfaces in an interface query' workflow, but specifically using interfaces that are organized by certainty structures: